 Embedded BI: This technology enables the extension and improvement of another business application’s reporting functionality by integrating BI software or some of its features.

 Businesses are always looking for ways to expand, and thanks to the capabilities of business intelligence, every business can be made better and faster.
-Analytics and artificial intelligence are used in business intelligence to estimate earnings, provide insights into customer behavior, and offer information about real-time sales.
+Analytics and artificial intelligence development are used in business intelligence to estimate earnings, provide insights into customer behavior, and offer information about real-time sales.